TexasJohnson CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is typically the first court appearance after your arrest.
-It usually occurs within a few weeks of the arrest date, although this can vary.
-Your citation or release paperwork should specify the date, time, and location of your arraignment.
+• When it happens: The arraignment is your first court appearance.
+It usually occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings